Merom (microprocessor)

-Merom is the code name for various Intel processors that are sold as Core 2 Duo, Core 2 Solo, Pentium Dual-Core and Celeron.
+Merom is the code name for various mobile Intel processors that are sold as Core 2 Duo, Core 2 Solo, Pentium Dual-Core and Celeron.
 It was the first mobile processor to be based on the Core microarchitecture, replacing the Enhanced Pentium M-based Yonah processor.
 Merom has the product code 80537, which is shared with Merom-2M and Merom-L that are very similar but have a smaller L2 cache.
 Merom-L has only one processor core and a different CPUID model.
 The desktop version of Merom is Conroe and the dual-socket server version is Woodcrest.
 Merom was manufactured in a 65 nanometer process, and was succeeded by Penryn, a 45 nm version of the Merom architecture.
 Together, Penryn and Merom represented the first 'tick-tock' in Intel's Tick-Tock manufacturing paradigm, in which Penryn was the 'tick' (new process) to Merom's 'tock' (new architecture).

 Variants

 Merom

 Merom, the first mobile version of the Core 2, was officially released on July 27, 2006, but quietly began shipping to PC manufacturers in mid-July, alongside Conroe.
 Merom became Intel's premier line of mobile processors, with mostly the same features as Conroe, but with a greater emphasis on low power consumption to enhance notebook battery life.
 Merom-based Core 2 Duo provides a slight performance increase associated with 3D rendering and media-encoding tasks, yet maintains the same battery life as the Yonah-based Core Duo.
 Merom is the first Intel mobile processor to feature Intel 64 architecture.

 The first version of Merom is "drop-in" compatible with Napa platform for Core Duo, requiring at most a motherboard BIOS update.
 It has a similar thermal envelope of 34 W and the same 667 MT/s FSB rate.
 The Merom die features 4 MB L2 cache, half of which is deactivated in the T5xx0 CPUs.
 A native 2 MB L2 version of the Merom core, called Merom-2M, was rolled out in early 2007 as a counterpart to Allendale.
 The Merom-2M core uses the steppings L2 and M0 and the ultra-low-voltage versions of the Core 2 Duo use this core.

 A second wave of Merom processors featuring an 800 MT/s FSB and using the new Socket P was launched on May 9, 2007.
 These chips are part of Santa Rosa platform.
 Low voltage versions were also released on May 9, 2007.

 Merom (מרום) is the Hebrew word for a higher plane of existence or a level of heaven; BaMerom (במרום) means "in the heavens".
 The name was chosen by the Intel team in Haifa, Israel, who designed this processor.